Skip to main content

 By default, the domain members have to submit a password change every 30 days.
 However, admins have the ability to shorten or lengthen this range.

-Can you check the last password change in Active Directory?
+Can you check the last password change?

 Yes, you can check the Last Password Changed information for a user account in AD.
 The information for the last password changed is stored in an attribute called “PwdLastSet”.
 You can check the value of “PwdLastSet” using the Microsoft “ADSI Edit” tool.